This is a live review; as I gain more experience with the new Watch hardware and watchOS 4 I’ll update the document.

 The AirPods are also sometimes commandeered by the Watch when a call comes in.

-The other issue with Bluetooth and in fact all audio on the Apple Watch running Voiceover is that Voiceover aggressively ducks any audio to a much lower volume, even after Voiceover has stopped speaking.
+The other long-standing issue with Bluetooth and in fact all audio on the Apple Watch running Voiceover is that Voiceover aggressively ducks any audio to a much lower volume, even after Voiceover has stopped speaking.
 When the Watch makes the lock sound the audio ducking is engaged again for another 30 seconds or so.

 The second issue that ties in with this is that as you adjust music or audio playback volume on the Watch, Voiceover loudly speaks the volume percentage, once again ducking the music, making it impossible to actually hear the music level you have now set the music to.